-It’s easy to ignore a lot of things in your home, but when you’re there 24/7, little things begin to grate.
+It’s easy to ignore a lot of things in your home, but when you’re there 24/7 (as most of us were over the festive season), little things begin to grate.

-Now you want clutter and mess out of sight and out of mind.
-But, freewheeling storage solutions don’t have to be a temporary fix, as these chic homes from Image Interiors & Living magazine show.
+Now, after a cluttered Christmas spent mostly at home, you want the mess out of sight and out of mind.
+But, freewheeling storage solutions don’t have to be a temporary fix, as these chic homes show.

 Your hallway sets the tone of your home.
 While ambient light and scent are key for a warm welcome, this is a space that really has to function well too.

 In narrow spaces, such as in this Bologna apartment, belonging to floral artist Annalisa Lo Porto and her fashion designer husband Francesco Dal Bo, try to make the best use of wall space and height.

 Here, loose fragrant arrangements sit on a wall-mounted key holder to the right, a neat wooden hook rack holds coats to the left, and above, a child’s bike hangs out of the way.

 If you have the width, consider wall-mounting bike racks used every day, such as in this apartment of designer Francesco Franchi.

 Naturally, the home office of Wendy Crawford, owner of the impeccably presented Scout shop in Temple Bar, is brimming with personality, but not at the expense of practicality.